 “I can’t hardly research anything in football without a FishDuck.com article coming up in Google!”

-That happens when a site had been in the top 1% of the world for visits in a month among all active websites (by Alexa.com, an independent source of verification) for five straight years.
-The over 330 analysis articles created on this site are unsurpassed by any other Oregon site, and by most coaching-centric sites in the world.
+That happens when a site had been in the top 1% of the world for visits in a month among all active websites (by Alexa.com, an independent source of verification) for six straight years.
+The over 350 analysis articles in the Oregon Analysis Library are unsurpassed by any other Oregon site, and by most coaching-centric sites in the world.

 Most major publications have linked FishDuck.com over the years… I’m not just referring to sports sites like ESPN.com, but the Wall Street Journal interviewed Charles and used him as an authority source (and linked the site!) for an article.
 That was fun for him, but the Washington Post did two extensive articles about the Oregon Spread Offense and this site and lavished praise upon it.